anthonycoffey/React-Native-App/memory-bank/techContext.md

   - `expo-crypto`: Provides cryptographic functionalities, including UUID generation for Google Places API session tokens.
   - `expo-document-picker`: Allows users to select documents or files from the device's storage.
   - `expo-task-manager`: Enables defining and managing tasks that can run in the background, such as location tracking.
+  - `expo-notifications`: Provides an API to fetch push notification tokens, schedule, and manage notifications.
+  - `expo-device`: Provides access to system information about the device.

 ## Tool Usage Patterns